 Curious About Sewing Classes in Vancouver?

-Check out La Movida’s upcoming sewing classes for kids and adults at our Vancouver studio.
+Check out La Movida’s upcoming Youth Sewing Classes and Adult Sewing Classes at our Vancouver studio.

 We offer a wide range of classes with exciting projects for all skill levels!

 Maybe this one is more about me than all sewers, but I’m a total show off.
 I love thinking I am the best, most fashion-forward Cinderella in the room.
 I like the attention.
 Look at me!
 Look at me!
 I’ll let you in on a little secret.
 For most of my life, I have been overweight and I always thought if my outfit was so great, so unusual, so bright, and so unique, that everyone would notice me for my clothes and not notice that I was fat.
 I don’t know if it worked, but I thought it did, which counts.
 Not the smartest, slimmest, prettiest, well-spoken, articulate, but “did you see her outfit?”
 I win!
 I remember this feeling as far back as grade 7 when I altered my first pair of pants taking them from flares, which everyone once had, to punk rock skinny legs with pink thread details.
 So cool.
 Now when my students are showing off what they’ve made, and are so proud of their accomplishments, I relish in their joy and feel that I am helping them show the world what they can do.